-There are 2 ingredients for the crust, digestives and vegan butter such as Earth Balance.
+Vegan butter: There are 2 ingredients for the crust, digestives and vegan butter.
+I love using one from Naturli!
 Vegan butter is used to give the crust a moist and crumbly texture and buttery flavour as well as help set the crust in the fridge.
 You can substitute for coconut oil if you want.
-I recommend using steam refined coconut oil with no flavour of coconut so that it won’t interfere with other flavours.
+I recommend using steam-refined coconut oil with no flavour of coconut so that it won’t interfere with other flavours.

 Vegan butter is in the caramel filling too.
 It helps create a smooth and melty texture.
 For the caramel, I recommend you to stick with vegan butter and not substitute.

-The sweetness of the caramel toffee filling comes from brown sugar.
-I like using brown sugar in caramel recipes like my caramel sauce because it has a richer taste than regular white sugar.
+Brown sugar: The sweetness of the caramel toffee filling comes from brown sugar.
+I like using brown sugar in caramel recipes because it has a richer taste than regular white sugar.
 You can replace it with white sugar too if you prefer.
 Make sure that your white sugar is vegan too!

-Soy cream is super versatile, I used it in the caramel and also whipped it into cream to top the pie.
+Soy single/whipping cream: Soy cream is super versatile, I used it in the caramel and also whipped it into cream to top the pie.
 I use soy single cream as it’s the most accessible plant cream in my supermarket but you can also use coconut cream or any other plant cream.
-If you are using coconut cream, choose ones that have high fat content and if using other creams, make sure that the cream can be whipped with an electric whisk.
+If you are using coconut cream, choose ones that have high-fat content and if using other creams, make sure that the cream can be whipped with an electric whisk.